 Telecommunications Loan and Grant Programs offered are:

 - Community Connect Grants

 - Distance Learning and Telemedicine Grants

-- Rural Broadband Access Loan and Loan Guarantees
+- Rural Broadband Loans, Loan/Grant Combinations, and Loan Guarantees

 Eligible applicants include for-profit and non-profit entities, tribes, municipalities and cooperatives.
 USDA particularly encourages investments in tribal and economically disadvantaged areas.